druidfi/stonehenge/README.md

 ## Requirements

 - macOS, Arch Linux or Ubuntu
-- Docker for Mac 17.04.0+
+- Docker 17.04.0+
-- No other services listening port 80 (e.g. Pygmy or nginx-proxy)
+- No other services listening port 80

 ## Included containers

-- `andyshinn/dnsmasq` to route `*.docker.sh` to `127.0.0.1`
+- `andyshinn/dnsmasq` to route `*.docker.sh` to localhost
 - `mailhog/mailhog` in [mailhog.docker.sh](http://mailhog.docker.sh) to catch emails
 - `portainer/portainer` in [portainer.docker.sh](http://portainer.docker.sh) to manage your Docker
 - `traefik` in [traefik.docker.sh](http://traefik.docker.sh) to handle all our reverse proxy needs

 ## Setup

-Note: setup will prompt once for your password as it creates resolver file in `/etc/resolver` folder.
+Note: in some systems setup will prompt once for your password as it will setup DNS.

 ### Oneliner